 It’s the small details that count, so consider saving a good amount of your budget for a few quality pieces or creative features.

-If you love hosting or want to spend more quality time with your family, an open-plan living room kitchen or kitchen diner is a worthwhile investment.
+If you love hosting or want to spend more quality time with your family, an open-plan kitchen-living room or kitchen-diner is a worthwhile investment.

-Not only will it open up your space and boost natural light, but open-plan kitchens are highly sought-after and can increase the value of your home too.
+Not only will it open up your space and boost natural light, but open-plan kitchens are highly sought-after and can increase the value of your home, too.
+Find out more in our open-plan kitchen buying guide.